 Previously, Chris was a health care analyst at Fidelity Investments covering biotechnology, life-science tools and diagnostics, and she started her career as an analyst at MPM.
 She currently serves on the Harvard Medical School Board of Fellows and is a Trustee of the American Association for Cancer Research Foundation.

 Chris earned her M.D. magna cum laude from Harvard Medical School and her M.B.A. from Harvard Business School.
-While at Harvard Medical School, she was the recipient of a Howard Hughes fellowship.
-She completed her residency in Internal Medicine at the Brigham and Women’s Hospital.
+While at Harvard Medical School, she was the recipient of a Howard Hughes fellowship, and she completed her residency in Internal Medicine at the Brigham and Women’s Hospital at Harvard Medical School.
 She received her M.S./B.S. from the Massachusetts Institute of Technology.

 Ansbert’s commitment to drug discovery and curing disease inspires his work both within and outside of MPM.
 In recognition of MPM’s novel work to finance and build companies which may have a significant impact on cancer care and cures globally, Ansbert and his co-founder Luke Evnin are recipients of the 2017 Global Oncology Visionary Award.
-Ansbert is active in guiding MPM portfolio companies and serves as Director at Cullinan Oncology (NASDAQ: CGEM), NextPoint Therapeutics, Orna, and TCR2 Therapeutics (NASDAQ: TCRR) and as a Board Director at ElevateBio.
-He is also a member of the Harvard Medical School Board of Fellows and the Research Advisory Council of Massachusetts General Hospital.
+He is a member of the Harvard Medical School Board of Fellows and the Research Advisory Council of Massachusetts General Hospital.

 Ansbert received an M.D. from J.W.
 Goethe University in Frankfurt and held research positions at the Whitehead Institute for Biomedical Research at the Massachusetts Institute of Technology and the Biochemistry Department at Harvard University.
 While at the German Cancer Research Center, he focused on HPV16 and 18 in Professor Harald zur Hausen’s group (Nobel Laureate in Physiology or Medicine, 2008).
 Ansbert has published in leading scientific journals such as Nature and Cell.

-Todd Foley, an experienced biotech investor, is a Managing Director at MPM Capital and serves on a number of MPM portfolio company boards, including Chiasma (NASDAQ: CHMA), CODA Biotherapeutics, Entrada Therapeutics, Iconic Therapeutics, Repare Therapeutics (NASDAQ: RPTX), Rhythm Pharmaceuticals (NASDAQ: RYTM), and Tetherex Pharmaceuticals.
+Todd Foley, an experienced biotech investor, is a Managing Director at MPM Capital and serves on a number of MPM portfolio company boards, including Aktis Oncology (Chairman), CODA Biotherapeutics, Entrada Therapeutics (NASDAQ: TRDA), Iconic Therapeutics, Repare Therapeutics (NASDAQ: RPTX) and Tetherex Pharmaceuticals.
 He previously served on the board of Semma Therapeutics, a potentially curative diabetes cell-therapy company founded by MPM and Doug Melton at Harvard, which was acquired by Vertex for $950M in 2019 in one of the largest ever preclinical M&A deals.
-He guided Selexys Pharmaceuticals to an acquisition by Novartis for $665M in 2016; Novartis launched the Selexys drug, Adakveo™ in late 2019 to treat sickle cell disease.
+He guided Selexys Pharmaceuticals to an acquisition by Novartis for $665M in 2016.
+Later, Novartis launched the Selexys drug, Adakveo™ in late 2019 to treat sickle cell disease.

 Prior to joining MPM in 1999, Todd’s career in the life science industry included business development at Genentech (Roche) and management consulting with Arthur D. Little.